eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/z-device-bound-attestations.md

 - Chapter 3 discusses use cases for non device-bound attestations.
 - Chapter 4 presents the additions and changes that will be made to the ARF as a result of discussing this topic with Member States.

-## 2. Existing requirements related to device-bound attestations
+## 2. Definitions, Existing requirements related to device-bound attestations
 Device binding refers to the practice of cryptographically linking an attestation to a specific device,  through the use of a private key stored in secure hardware.
+In the context of the ARF **device binding refers to the binding of an attestation to a cryptographic key stored in a WSCD**.

 One of the key advantages of device binding is its ability to prevent the sharing or unauthorized reuse of attestations.
 Since the attestation is tied to a cryptographic